CycloneDX/cdxgen/README.md

 NOTE:

 CycloneDX 1.5 specification is brand new and unsupported by many downstream tools.
-Use version 8.6.0 for 1.4 compatibility.
+Use version 8.6.0 for 1.4 compatibility or pass the argument `--spec-version 1.4`.

 ## Supported languages and package format